 The Emergency Switchboard ( EMSS) in the basement of this building has a single battery of similar fully sealed cells, laid out on two shelves that at one time would have held older Type 23 glass cells.
 It has its own separate power unit for its battery.
 There is a small separate standby generator too.

 The power units, known in GPO / BT terminology as a 'Rectifier' converts medium voltage (240 / 415 volt) alternating current from the public mains supply into direct current at a nominal 50 volts to power the exchange load.
 The rectifier contains some means of regulating the output voltage so that the battery is kept charged, but not too high a voltage that the battery gasses.

 The photo above shows a rectifier unit with the inspection doors open.
 The two lower sections each hold a mains transformer and diodes and smoothing capacitors.
 The upper section contains the voltage regulator.

-Depending on the load, a number of rectifiers are provided.
+Depending on the load a varying number of rectifier units are provided.
 The exchange load depends on the number of calls in progress, lowest in the middle of the night and peaking in the mornings and again mid-afternoon.
-As the load fluctuates, the rectifiers are gradually switched into service.
+As the load fluctuates, the rectifier units are gradually switched into service.